Canon 1D X Mark II vs Fujifilm X-T100

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the X-T100 are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the X-T100 followed on from the Fujifilm X-T20.
+Both the 1DX Mark II and the X-T100 have been discontinued, but can regularly be found used on eBay.
+The 1DX Mark II was replaced by the Canon 1DX Mark III, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon 1D X Mark II better than the Fujifilm X-T100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.